radu-dogaru/rdt_transform_for_tiny_ml_signal_classifiers/README.md

 # rdt_transform_for_tiny_ml_signal_classifiers
-**iRDT:** A transform with **at most 20 code lines**, proved so far a convenient substitute for more sophisticated transforms (e.g. MFCCs) in various signal recognition problems.
+**iRDT:** A transform with **at most 25 code lines**, proved so far a convenient substitute for more sophisticated transforms (e.g. MFCCs) in various signal recognition problems.
 **No multipliers**, **simple algorithm**, one can apply it for various signals by optimzing the delays in the algorithm.

 Particularly **useful for HW-oriented devices** (MCU, FPGAs) in the Tiny-ML context

-Copyright Radu and Ioana DOGARU radu.dogaru@upb.ro Last update 20 July 2025, 23 oct.
+Copyright Radu and Ioana DOGARU radu.dogaru@upb.ro Last update: 23 oct.
 2025.

 It represents a revised, optimized and simplified code replacement for the older RDT Python code provided in https://github.com/radu-dogaru/NL-CNN-RDT-based-sound-classification-  including JIT and fixed-point (INT32).